-Ubuntu 13.10 launching today with 'first true release' of Ubuntu for phonesAlex Wagner - Deputy Managing Editor, News Desk
+Ubuntu 13.10 launching today with 'first true release' of Ubuntu for phonesAlex Wagner - Editorial Director of News and Content

 This is a big day for Canonical and Ubuntu.
 Just as expected, Canonical today released Ubuntu 13.10 for both the desktop and for phones, making it the first official release of Ubuntu for handsets.
 Included with the release is a core set of apps made by the Ubuntu developer community, including browser, calendar, clock, weather, and calculator.
 Canonical is also releasing a full SDK today with tools such as templates and extensions to enable developers to create more mobile apps.